connorlockman/connorlockman.github.io/_pages/blogs.md

 comments: true
 ---

-This is my blog page.
+This is page contains my writing about data science.
+I look to translate difficult data science concepts and communicate what is happening in a fashion that enables everyone to understand what is happening.

 {% for post in site.posts %}
   {% include archive-single.html %}